kevtu2/voxelcraft/README.md

 The project is built with C++ and OpenGL.
 I wanted to use this as an opportunity to strengthen my skills in C++ and learn more about OpenGL.
 I also love Minecraft, so I thought that this would be a great challenge for me. 😺
 ## Current Features
 * Features are underway.
 I am currently working on adding world lighting (hopefully will be quick) and then moving back to terrain generation to make it more realistic [May 15, 2025].
-* I am planning on adding the features that are seen in the original game, such as:
+* I am planning on adding more features in the future such as:
   - [x] Chunk loading
   - [x] Terrain & world generation
+  - [ ] Lighting (in progress)
+  - [ ] Player & block collisions
+  - [ ] ImGui integration for metrics
   - [ ] Day and night cycle
   - [ ] Block placement/destruction
   - [ ] Gameplay aspects such as a health bar, inventory, etc.